ejtaal/mr/README.rst

 Future plans / Feedback
 =======================

+- Plans are forming for a version solely basedon arabic grammar books.
+They would include a list of particles/subject which when activated will display all relevant pages from the included books.
 - Enhancements as well as bugs are now recorded in the Github issue list: `Mawrid Reader issues <https://github.com/ejtaal/mr/issues>`_
+- Figure out a way to have interesting pages for a book listed, such as foreword, biographies or appendices which would normally be difficult to find using the search function.

 Contact me at ejtaal@gmail.com for more details on how to help with adding further books..
 You can also contact me if you wish to discuss a custom made version featuring your own books.